18062706139fcz/18062706139fcz/readme.md

 🏫 There is a student @[WHUT](http://www.whut.edu.cn).Major in Fintech.<br>

-🎈 I'm CaiZhi Feng, you can call me Ryker_Feng.<br>
+🎈 I'm CaiZhi Feng, you can call me Ryker FENG.<br>

 👨‍💻 Working hard to be an excellent Frontend Developer~

 📫 qq: 2279549769 wx: 18062706139

+And i recently am a intern in NIO, a large multinational car companies.(2022.12 - now)

 ## 🌏 Languages